hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 <img src="../img/chipseq_alignworkflow_sept2021.png" width="600">
 </p>

 In theory, this sounds like a very simple case of string matching.
 We take the sequence read and figure out where it originated from in the reference genome.
 However, in practice, this is actually quite difficult!
 This is because the reference genome we are searching is large and complex (e.g. the human genome is ~3,200,000,000bp).
 By contrast, the reads we are searching for are much smaller (50-150bp), and they are on the range of millions for a given sample.
-Additionally, we have to consider non-exact matching of the read to the reference due to natural variation and sequencing errors, and also non-unique alignment due to the nature of short reads.
+Additionally, we have to consider non-exact matching of the read to the reference due to natural variation and sequencing errors, and also non-unique alignment due to the nature of short reads and high percentages of genome repetitive regions (e.g. repetitive regions = 50% of human genome).

 <p align="center">
 <img src="../img/Alignment_errors.png" width="700">